-To upgrade to TeamForge 6.1 without changing the box where your TeamForge 5.4 site is running, you have to uninstall the old TeamForge site, install the new one, and migrate the site data.
+To upgrade to TeamForge 6.1.1 without changing the box where your TeamForge 6.1 site is running, you have to install the new TeamForge site and migrate the site data.

-There are a few critical factors to keep in mind when upgrading to TeamForge 6.1.
+There are a few critical factors to keep in mind when upgrading to TeamForge 6.1.1.

-- For this procedure, we'll assume that you are upgrading on the same box where your existing TeamForge 5.4.x site is running.
+- · For this procedure, we'll assume that you are upgrading on the same box where your existing TeamForge site is running.
 It's also possible to simultaneously upgrade and move your site to new hardware.
-To do that, see Upgrade to TeamForge 6.1 on new hardware on page 47. - The new site-wide reporting database that comes with TeamForge 6.1 can share a port with the existing site database, or use its own port.
-In this upgrade procedure, we will assign the reporting database its own port.
-For an example of having the two databases share a port, see Option 2: Install TeamForge 6.1 with source control on a separate box on page 14. - This procedure is meant for sites that were installed in "advanced" mode.
-If your existing site was installed in "dedicated" mode, use Upgrade a dedicated CollabNet TeamForge site to 6.1 on the same box on page 38 instead.
-If there is any doubt about what kind of site you are working with, see Is my TeamForge site "dedicated" or "advanced?" on page 52 - 1.
+To do that, see Upgrade to TeamForge 6.1.1 on new hardware on page 53. - This procedure is meant for sites that were installed in "advanced" mode.
+If your existing site was installed in "dedicated" mode, use Upgrade a dedicated CollabNet TeamForge site to 6.1.1 on the same box on page 42 instead.
+If there is any doubt about what kind of site you are working with, see Is my TeamForge site "dedicated" or "advanced?" on page 59 - 1.
 Back up your site data. - a) Make a dump file of your site database.